aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 sudo update-alternatives --set cc /usr/bin/gcc sudo update-alternatives --set c++ /usr/bin/g++
 ```
-- I then followed the directions at [https://gorails.com/setup/ubuntu/14.04](https://gorails.com/setup/ubuntu/14.04).
-The versions I used were Ruby 2.2.3, and Rails 4.2.3 (at the time of this document's writing); newer versions may have since appeared.
+- I then followed the directions at [https://gorails.com/setup/ubuntu/16.04](https://gorails.com/setup/ubuntu/16.04).
+The versions I used were Ruby 2.3.1, and Rails 4.2.6 (at the time of this document's writing); newer versions may have since appeared.
+    - The rbenv installation method for Ruby was used
     - The git/github configuration step was skipped, as that requires the final user of the image
     - MySQL was already set up in the LAMP configuration section
     - PostgreSQL is another SQL database, but we are not using that on the image